Actifio/AGMPowerCLI/UsageExamples.md

 * **project**  this is the project where we are going to look for new Compute Engine Instances
 * **zone** this is the zone where we are going to look for new Compute Engine Instances

-So if you have two projects, then ensure the credential you have added as a Cloud Credential has been added to both projects as a service account in IAM and then add a line in the CSV for each zone in that project where you want to search.
+So if you have two projects, then ensure the credential you have added as a Cloud Credential has been added to both projects as a service account in IAM (with the **Backup and DR Compute Engine Operator** role) and then add a line in the CSV for each zone in that project where you want to search.
 This does mean if you add new zones to your project you will need to update the CSV to search in those zones.

 An example CSV file is as follows:
 ```